learn-co-curriculum/mod-2-practice-challenge/README.md

 ### 8. New BandMember Form

 A user can associate a Band with a Musician via a form.
 They can:
-- Choose an existing Band from a dropdown
+- Choose an existing Band by name from a dropdown
-- Choose an existing Musician from a dropdown
+- Choose an existing Musician by name from a dropdown
 - Enter an instrument name
 - Submit the form